 The findings align with Heidegger's views of solicitude (Fürsorge) about how Dasein cares for others in two main ways.
-The first is caring for others by 'leaping in' and taking over their concerns - indicative of an authoritative teacher-centred approach of imparting knowledge for the participant to absorb.
-The second is 'leaping ahead' - helping others to take care of themselves to reach their potential.
-One participant provided a clear distinction of their supervisors 'leaping in' by 'advising' them to consider hermeneutic phenomenology but without 'further detailed discussion of the methodology' - an encounter that left them feeling ahead' as: 'I felt so grateful to have found a community with expert guides into the methodology, and interest and discussion about Heidegger'.
+The first is caring for others by "leaping in" and taking over their concerns-indicative of an authoritative teacher-centered approach of imparting knowledge for the participant to absorb.
+The second is "leaping ahead"-helping others to take care of themselves to reach their potential.
+One participant provided a clear distinction of their supervisors "leaping in" by "advising" them to consider hermeneutic phenomenology but without "further detailed discussion of the methodology"-an encounter that left them feeling "at sea."
+In converse, when they joined the course, being-with was experienced as "leaping ahead" as: "I felt so grateful to have found a community with expert guides into the methodology, and interest and discussion Heidegger."